Adekoye-Adewale/Sliders/README.md

 # Sliders
- Tutorial sliders for later use
+ Tutorial sliders for later use.